 Gantry Crane I-Beam Clamp – Free Plans

-Introducing a new product to the Mechanical Elements family of Do-It-Yourself Plans — as Free Plans in our launch celebration!
+Introducing a new gantry crane product to the Mechanical Elements family of Do-It-Yourself Plans — as Free Plans in our launch celebration!
 Well, is it really FREE Plans?
 Yes.
 For the introduction, use the coupon code on the Beam Clamp Product Page to get the plans for FREE.

 The I-Beam Clamp is a simple product to solve a couple things for owners of a Gantry Crane.
 For a lot of Do-It-Yourself enthusiasts, the garage is not quite big enough for everything you have (or want), so equipment flexibility is a blessing.
-This new Beam Clamp magnifies versatility for our Gantry Cranes.
+This new Beam Clamp magnifies versatility for our Line of Cranes.
 So, if have a Mechanical Elements crane, then check out this product.
 It may be the perfect enhancement.

 What is an “I-Beam Connector Clamp”?